GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 responsible for the issue and report it to the plugin author.
 Note that when this happens, [ycmd][] will automatically shut itself down after 30 minutes.

+### YCM does not work with my Anaconda Python setup

+Anaconda is often incompatible with the pre-built libclang used by YCM and therefore is not supported.
+The recommended way to solve this is to run `/path/to/real/python install.py` (for example `/usr/bin/python install.py`).

+If you want completion in Anaconda projects, set `g:ycm_python_binary_path` to point to the full path of your Anaconda python.

 Contributor Code of Conduct
 ---------------------------